 The Graduate School of Leiden University Medical Center (LUMC) offers medical and biomedical PhD students a highly reputed research environment, excellent infrastructure and supervision, and in-depth scientific and transferable skill courses jointly developed by Leiden University and LUMC.
 The Graduate School Office facilitates PhD admission and registration for PhD students by means of the Graduate School Module.

-The primary objective of the Directorate of Research (DO) is to strengthen the core task Research by maintaining a vibrant research environment enabling researchers to focus mainly on their research.
+The primary objective of the Directorate of Research Policy (DR) is to strengthen the core task Research by maintaining a vibrant research environment enabling researchers to focus mainly on their research.
 It does so by various methods

 - Supporting the Dean to develop and execute research policy